 Some students also have anxiety around completing their work perfectly.
 It can be reassuring for them to check their work part-way through the lesson.

 Now, I only give the students a couple of minutes with the completed example – the last thing I want is for students to mindlessly copy down all of the answers without thinking about it themselves.

 We go over the notes together as a class in the last 10-15 minutes.
 During this time, students fill in any last gaps in their notes.

 Did you know?
-All of my Doodle Notes come with a completed example so you can easily model the Doodle Notes for students that need it!
+All of my Doodle Notes come with a completed example and answer key presentations, so you can easily model the Doodle Notes for students that need it!

 Differentiation and Doodle Notes go hand-in-hand!

 I hope you found this post informative and helpful.
 When push comes to shove, differentiation should be a top priority in all of our classrooms.
 It helps our students thrive and achieve their best.